Access4Learning/sif3-framework-java/SIF3InfraREST/README.txt

 Please refer to the latest SIF3 Specification for details what this value means.

 =====================================
-Version from 15/05/2014: MAJOR UPDATE
+Version from 17/05/2014: MAJOR UPDATE
 =====================================
 NOTE:
 THIS IS A MAJOR UPDATE TO THE FRAMEWORK.
+THE JAR FILES IN THE RELEASE DIRECTORY SHOULD HAVE A VERSION OF v0.2-alpha.

-You should read through the installation instructions in theDeveloper's Guide in the directory documentation/UserGuide(SIF3Framework_DevelopersGuide_v0.2.docx).
+You should read through the installation instructions in the Developer's Guide in the directory documentation/UserGuide(SIF3Framework_DevelopersGuide_v0.2.docx).
 If you have developed some consumer and/or provider classes in the past and you want to use them you may have to change some of the method signatures to fix them up.
 Also neither the consumer nor the provider constructor take any arguments anymore.
 The management of environments and their